 The Import Configuration option is a version-specific tool that can import a previously exported configuration.
-PingAccess checks the exported JSON file to ensure that the file is not from a later version of PingAccess and is compatible with API v3 (PingAccess 5.0 or later).
+PingAccess checks the exported JSON file to ensure that the file is not from a later version of PingAccess and is compatible with application programming interface (API) v3 (PingAccess 5.0 or later).